homezhan/artoolkit-docs/4_Android/android_camera_calibration.md

 ##How it Works
 The calibration pattern consists of a grid of black and white squares surrounded by a white border.
-Due do how camera lenses work, when straight lines are viewed through the camera lens, they will naturally bend in accordance to the hemisphere of the lens itself.
+Due to how camera lenses work, when straight lines are viewed through the camera lens, they will naturally bend in accordance to the hemisphere of the lens itself.
 The ["ARToolKit Camera Calibrator" app][playstore] locates the corners of the squares and then measures the spacing between the corners and uses this information to calculate the lens distortion.
 The more images captured, and the more angles they are captured from, the lower the error in the distortion measurement.
 For this reason, in this app we capture 10 images.

 ###Get and Print the Pattern
 1. Download the calibration chessboard in [A4][patterna4] or [US Letter][patternus] size.